-Then, three years ago, we sat down with a leading environmental group who helped us evolve our sustainability strategy and gave us a direct focus on specific goals: increasing the number of plants on our menu, renewable energy, and reducing our use of plastics.
+Then, four years ago, we sat down with a leading environmental group who helped us evolve our sustainability strategy and gave us a direct focus on specific goals: increasing the number of plants on our menu, renewable energy, and reducing our use of plastics.

 We’ve invested a lot of time in these areas and want to show there’s a better way to do business, but we know there’s still a lot more we can and should do.
 Next year we’re turning our attention to becoming carbon neutral.

 The SRA’s rating criteria acknowledges the holistic approach we all need to take to sustainability and, like our thinking, is based on three pillars: Sourcing, Society & Environment.
 You can read more about their framework here.
 Or you can read below to find out how we’re doing in each part.

 We think that food tastes best when it’s in season and we use our menu to celebrate these natural rhythms.

 And if you have it with a side of Chargrilled Chicken Mezze then you’ll be pleased to know we only ever use British chicken thigh across our menu.
 In fact we use British meat everywhere, apart from our chorizo which comes from Spain.
 Our eggs are free-range and British too.

 When we first created our Original Super Salad, it was in response to the question we asked ourselves: how can we make vegetables taste good?
 This has always been our goal, and in our cookbook Naturally Fast Food, published in 2010, we were already talking about ‘meat as a side dish’.
 We try to go quantity down, quality up, and use veg to take up more space on the plate.